 “A new surge of referrer spam is damaging Google Analytics data sets.
 These attacks have rendered the Traffic Referrals report useless for many Google Analytics properties.
 The problem can even be so significant for small business sites that it seriously distorts the number of sessions and page views.

-Why would attackers generate Google Analytics spam?
-Webmasters look at Google Analytics and frequently visit a site that appears in the data.
+Why would attackers generate spam traffic in Google Analytics?
+One reason is that Webmasters look at Google Analytics and frequently visit a site that appears in the data.
 Referrer spam can thus be used to generate traffic and sales leads, spread malware or conduct phishing attacks.

 How does referral spam happen?
 Some attackers run bots.
 Some use hijacked computers in botnets.